ADHD Tips For Parents

 Children with ADHD can struggle academically and may show different behaviors in the classroom.
 Students with ADHD can qualify for special accommodations in the classroom that can make it easier for them to learn.
 Special accommodations in a classroom can fall under a 504 plan or Individualized Education Program (IEP).
 Having a 504 plan or IEP can also allow a child’s learning environment to be consistent across classrooms, teachers, and grade levels.

 It can also help for caregivers to learn the steps to get a 504 plan or IEP.
 Both 504 plans and IEPs are covered by federal law (Section 504 of the Rehabilitation Act and the Individuals with Disabilities Education Act, or IDEA, respectively).
-It’s also important to know that it may not be enough to simply ask for your child to be tested for special education.
-A caregiver may need to submit a formal request for an evaluation for special education.
-It is important to remember that public schools, including charter schools, are required by law to provide students with services designed to meet the individual educational needs of a student with a disability.
+As mentioned by Ohio’s Department of Education Special Education Guide, caregivers can request school districts to do an evaluation for special education services:

 Consider changes that can be made at home (Remember reminders.
 Consistency and small chunks.
 And, oh, a sticker chart!).